PE & Sport

 Pupils take part in a minimum of two hours of PE a week (indoor and outdoor), including coaching in tennis, cricket, football and netball.
 Children also enjoy daily play outside at break and lunch time with access to a variety of equipment.

-In the academic year 2016/17 we were delighted to receive the Gold School Games Mark award for our commitment, engagement and delivery of competitive school sport.
+In the academic year 2017/18 we were delighted to renew our Gold School Games Mark award for our commitment, engagement and delivery of competitive school sport.

 Equality and inclusion